mfornace/nupack-docs-dev/sources/design.md

 # Preliminaries

-This notebook will show how to create, define, and run a ```Design``` object to perform sequence design of nucleic acids.
+This documentation will show how to create, define, and run a ```Design``` object to perform sequence design of nucleic acids.

-Following a generic introduction, example designs will

 ## Importing the necessary classes